Joseph Lowery Fast Facts

 2001 - Clark Atlanta University establishes the Lowery Institute for Justice and Human Rights.

-October 6, 2001 - An Atlanta, Georgia, street is renamed Joseph E. Lowery Boulevard in his honor.
+October 6, 2001 - An Atlanta street is renamed Joseph E. Lowery Boulevard in his honor.

 February 7, 2006 - Makes controversial remarks during Coretta Scott King's funeral: "She deplored the terror inflicted by our smart bombs on missions way afar.
 We know now there were no weapons of mass destruction over there.
-But Coretta knew and we know that there are weapons of misdirection right down here.
+But Coretta knew, and we know that there are weapons of misdirection right down here.
 Millions without health insurance, poverty abound.
 For war, billions more, but no more for the poor."

 January 20, 2009 - Gives the benediction at Barack Obama's presidential inauguration.